sedatdalkiran/BT-Segmentation-Classification/README.md

 # CT-Segmentation-Classification

-There are code parts of the model that we used to detect diseases using BT images in the "artificial intelligence competition in health" together with my teammate.
-There are two separate sections as Segmentation and Classification.
-We managed to reach the finals among 250 teams with the success percentages and problem solving in this competition.
+There are code parts of the model that we used to detect diseases using BT images in the "Artificial Intelligence Competition in Health" together with my teammate.
+We gave a new look to Brain Tomography Datasets by image processing.
+We classified this Datasets using Resnet and Efficient-Net B7 with Pytorch.
+We examined whether the brain image has the disease and by doing these we qualified for the final.